Helsi Herlinda

-Helsi Herlinda (born 19 March 1974) is an Indonesian television actress, model, executive producer and presenter.
-Herlinda was well known by public for her role as an antagonist in RCTI's popular show Bawang Merah Bawang Putih which aired in 2004 to 2005.
+Helsi Herlinda (born 19 March 1974) is an Indonesian television actress, model, executive producer, and presenter.
+Herlinda was well known by the public for her role as an antagonist in RCTI's popular show Bawang Merah Bawang Putih which aired from 2004 to 2005.

 Career

-She is known for roles in opera soap as antagonist role.
-In addition as soap opera, she also performers as commercial model and presenter in some channel television.
-This time, She also busy for preparing her first album.
-She ever starring the soap opera, like Bawang Merah Bawang Putih, Namaku Mentari, Taqwa, and Cinta Bunga 2.
+She is known for antagonist roles in soap operas.
+In addition to soap opera features, she also performs as a commercial model and presenter on some television channels.
+Currently, she is also busy with preparing her first album.
+She has starred in soap operas like Bawang Merah Bawang Putih, Namaku Mentari, Taqwa, and Cinta Bunga 2.
 One of the protagonist role was played by herself entitled Tasbih Cinta as Juleha.
-On 2014, she starring in a drama musical film, Suka-Suka Super 7 & Idola Cilik: Habis Gelap Menuju Terang.
+On 2014, she starred in a drama musical film, Suka-Suka Super 7 & Idola Cilik: Habis Gelap Menuju Terang.
 In this film, she takes a protagonist role and stars with Coboy Junior's former member, Bastian Steel, Mike Lewis, and Denada.

-In June 2014, when she met at Pasar Baru, Central Jakarta, she admitted that her want get awards as film-makers.
+In June 2014, when she met at Pasar Baru, Central Jakarta, she admitted that she wanted to get awards as filmmakers.
 She comments by saying:

 "Everyday, I did as protagonist role.
 So it could still be overtaken.
 Just a matter of character.
 If it fits as protagonist, how sadly let fluent.
 Ya, as good as acting to antagonist, I also want to be the protagonist.
 I want to be able to get award through the protagonist."

-Previously, she also admitted her worry if her swerved to be protagonist role in the film.
+Previously, she also admitted her worry that she swerved to be the protagonist role in the film.
 She comments by saying:

 "I briefly worry about aren't the public accept, I become to protagonist role.
 If the producer ya okay and accept.
 Just from me only.
 Hopefully, can be accepted from the public."

 Controversy

-Herlinda is an artist who often exposed cases of persecutors by people and fans due to her antagonist role.
-In June 2008, Herlinda has rumored to have been mistreated by her husband and causing bruises on her eyes.
-The rumour had denied by her and admitted that just an ordinary accident.
+Herlinda is an artist who often exposed cases of persecution by people and fans due to her antagonist role.
+In June 2008, Herlinda was rumored to have been mistreated by her husband, causing bruises on her eyes.
+The rumor had been denied by her, and she admitted that it was just an ordinary accident.

 Personal life

 Herlinda was born on March 19, 1974, in Jakarta.
 Herlinda is the third child of 7 siblings of H. Amril Adam (alm) and Asni Syam.
-Herlinda had married to a property businessman, Agung B. Susanto, and have birth two child.
+Herlinda is married to a property businessman, Agung B. Susanto, and has two children.